-26.4.
+26.3.
 Queues

-Queues transfer data between Parsers and Adapters and are represented by a channel in the messaging system.
+Queues are used to transfer data between Parsers and Adapters and are represented by a channel in the messaging system.

-26.4.1.
+26.3.1.
 Configuring Queues

-The following options can help fine-tune queue behavior:
+The following options are provided to help fine tune the behavior of the queues:

-Queue attribute (OpenNMS) Key (Minion/Sen tinel) Description Default value threads queue.thread s Number of threads used for consuming & dispatching messages.
-(2 number of cores) queue-size queue.size Maximum number of messages to keep in memory while waiting to be dispatched.
-10000 use-routing-key queue.use- routing-key Whether to use the routing key when forwarding messages to the broker.
-This enforces ordering of the messages. true batch-size batch.size Messages are aggregated in batches before being dispatched.
+Queue attribute (OpenNMS) Key (Minion/Sen tinel) Description Default value threads queue.thread s Number of threads used for consuming & dispatching messages (2 number of cores) queue-size queue.size Maximum number of messages to keep in memory while waiting to be dispatched.
+10000 use-routing-key queue.use- routing-key Whether or not the routing key should be used when forwarding messages to the broker.
+This is used to enforce ordering of the messages. true

+Queue attribute (OpenNMS) Key (Minion/Sen tinel) Description Default value batch-size batch.size Messages are aggregated in batches before being dispatched.
 When the batch reaches this size, it will be dispatched.
 1000 batch-interval batch.interv al Messages are aggregated in batches before being dispatched.
 When the batch has been created for longer than this interval (ms) it will be dispatched, regardless of the current size.
 500

-When using Kafka as a message broker, setting use-routing-key to false allows the messages to be balanced across all partitions.
-This can be done safely for flows, but is not supported for metrics when using thresholding (order is required).
+When using Kafka as a message broker, setting use-routing-key to false will allow the messages to be balanced across all partitions.
+This can be safely done for flows, but is not supported for metrics when using thresholding (order is required).

-When setting these options in OpenNMS they can be added as an attribute to the <queue> element.
+When setting these on OpenNMS they can be added as an attribute to the <queue> element.
 For example: